The Hourglass Effect in Hierarchical Dependency Networks: A model of dependency network formation

 Suppose that we are given the in-degree $d_{in}(v)$ of $v$.
 The origin of every incoming edge to $v$ is determined as follows.
 When the $m$'th intermediate vertex $v$ is created, we select the vertices it will depend on probabilistically.
 In the following, we use the Zipf distribution (but other statistical models could also be used).
 Specifically, the probability that $v$ will have an incoming edge from a vertex $u$ at {\em rank-$r$} is given by:

 The incoming edges to the $T$ target vertices are determined in the same way; note that a target will never by connected to another target because all targets are added in the same batch, having {\em rank-0}.
-Additionally, we artificially exclude the possibility of multi-edges; this is a technicality as long as $d_{in}(v)$ is much smaller than the number of possible connections $m+S-1$.
+Additionally, we artificially exclude the possibility of multi-edges.

 When $\alpha=0$ the newly created vertex $v$ selects dependencies uniformly across all earlier vertices.
 As $\alpha$ increases above zero, $v$ has a preference for more recently constructed vertices, increasing the level of reuse in the dependency network.
 On the other hand, as $\alpha$ decreases below zero, $v$ has a preference for older vertices, i.e., closer to the sources, decreasing the level of reuse.